michael-123/PYDFMerger/README.md

 A tiny winy PDF merging tool for all and sundry.

 ## Idea
 My girlfriend needed a simple PDF merging tool.
-Unlike macOS Windows does not offer this posibility.
+Unlike macOS Windows does not offer this possibility.
 So I created PYDFMerger.
 The idea is to create an executable (or use the one in the [Download folder](https://github.com/michael-123/PYDFMerger/tree/master/Download)) from this little Python script with e. g.
 [PyInstaller](http://www.pyinstaller.org/) that can run in the folder with the PDF files.

 Like so.